-- Site plan at 1:200, with dimensions and showing the building outline and setbacks. - All floor plans, roof plans and elevations at 1:100, with dimensions and showing the internal layout, and any pergolas, decks, terraces, balconies, verandahs, windows, doors and other openings. - · Provide a printed colour board (swatches, colour photos, paint chips etc.) of all proposed external materials and colour selections. - · Landscape plan at 1:100, with dimensions and showing the indicative extent of all hardscape and softscape, and a planting schedule that lists all proposed species referenced on landscape plan. - · For lots with greater than 1.5m land fall, please include at least one sectional drawing, at 1:100, that explains the extent of proposed cut and fill location and heights of proposed retaining walls.
+- Site plan at 1:200, with dimensions and showing the building outline and setbacks. - All floor plans, roof plans and elevations at 1:100, with dimensions and showing the internal layout, and any pergolas, decks, terraces, balconies, verandahs, windows, doors and other openings. - Provide a printed colour board (swatches, colour photos, paint chips etc.) of all proposed external materials and colour selections. - Landscape plan at 1:100, with dimensions and showing the indicative extent of all hardscape and softscape, and a planting schedule that lists all proposed species referenced on landscape plan. - For lots with greater than 1.5m land fall, please include at least one sectional drawing, at 1:100, that explains the extent of proposed cut and fill location and heights of proposed retaining walls. - Fencing Template (refer to section 4.0) signed by the owner(s) of the lot.